Jon Peters: Career

-Peters later worked alongside producer Peter Guber for the next ten years, with whom he headed Sony Pictures from 1989 until 1991.
-Peters eventually left Sony to start his own production company, Peters Entertainment, in 1991 initially with an exclusive three-year deal at Sony, but eventually going to non-exclusive and adding another non-exclusive deal at Warner Bros. in 1994.
+Peters worked alongside Guber for the next ten years; the duo headed Sony Pictures from 1989 until 1991.
+Peters eventually left Sony to start his own production company, Peters Entertainment, in 1991; the company initially had an exclusive three-year deal at Sony, but eventually went to a non-exclusive deal and added another non-exclusive deal at Warner Bros. in 1994.

 Superman

 In the early 1990s, Peters bought the film rights to the Superman franchise from Warner Bros.
 In his Q&A/comedy DVD An Evening with Kevin Smith, filmmaker Kevin Smith talked about working for Peters when he was hired to write a script for a new Superman film, which was then called Superman Reborn and later Superman Lives.
 According to Smith, Peters had expressed disdain for most of Superman's iconic characteristics by demanding that Superman never fly nor appear in his trademark costume.
 Smith said Peters also suggested Sean Penn for the role based on his performance as a death row inmate in Dead Man Walking, which he said that Penn had the eyes of a "caged animal, a fucking killer."
-Smith went on to say Peters also wanted the third act of the film include a fight between Superman and a giant spider, to be unveiled in an homage to King Kong.
+Smith went on to say Peters also wanted the third act of the film to include a fight between Superman and a giant spider, to be unveiled in a homage to King Kong.
 Peters later produced the 1999 film Wild Wild West, the finale of which featured a giant mechanical spider.
 The story is further touched upon by both Smith and Peters in the documentary The Death of 'Superman Lives'.

-Smith met Peters after completing a script, and said Peters suggested he include a robot sidekick for Brainiac, a fight scene between Brainiac and polar bears and a marketable "space dog" pet similar to the Star Wars character Chewbacca.
-In the documentary Look, Up in the Sky: The Amazing Story of Superman, Peters admitted that the Superman franchise was problematic for him, stating: "The elements that I was focusing on were away from the heart, it was more leaning towards 'Star Wars' in a sense, you know.
+Smith met Peters after completing a script and said Peters suggested he include a robot sidekick for Brainiac, a fight scene between Brainiac and polar bears and a marketable "space dog" pet similar to the Star Wars character Chewbacca.
+In the documentary Look, Up in the Sky: The Amazing Story of Superman, Peters admitted that the Superman franchise was problematic for him, stating: "The elements that I was focusing on were away from the heart, it was more leaning towards Star Wars in a sense, you know.
 I didn't realize the human part of it, I didn't have that."
 Peters subsequently produced Superman Returns, the 2006 Superman film directed by Bryan Singer, and executive-produced Man of Steel, the 2013 Superman film directed by Zack Snyder.
 Peters says that he was banned from the Man of Steel set by producer Christopher Nolan because "my reputation scares these guys".